What do you say when you’re not sure how to talk to a new person at a networking event (or holiday party)?

 Tap into your reason.

-So never say the words “I don’t have the motivation” ever again.
+So it’s not “I don’t have the motivation.”
 Of course you have the motivation.
-Your motivation is to put the bar exam behind you and become an attorney.
+Your reason for doing this is to put the bar exam behind you and become an attorney.

 Most people think they lack motivation when they really lack the clarity to act.
 Did these three ideas give you some clarity?

-New Year resolutions are ineffective.
-Instead of daydreaming about something too huge to actually do, why not just take one small step?
+Instead of daydreaming about a huge goal, why not just take one small step?

 The key to clarity—and composure—is knowing the next step to take.
 Get clear on what you need to do, and the rest will follow.